A major difference in disc duplicators is whether they are PC-based or standalone.

 While PC based duplicators are not new to the market, they’re beginning to gain ground with consumers.
 Think of a PC based system as an all-in-one, deluxe unit; a complete disc printing and burning (publishing) system.
 The footprint of a PC based system is typically larger and wider due to a platform, or base, which supports the robotic arm assembly.

-The setup of a PC-based duplicator has been simplified greatly since the first models appeared several years ago.
-Integrated motherboards and operating systems mean that only a few connections are necessary, such as the power, keyboard, video, and mouse.
-With a built-in PC you can run duplication and/or print jobs on the machine without tying up your regular computer, saving you time.
-This also affords the user the convenience to design discs at the same machine where they will be printed, without the hassle of transferring files from one place to another.
+The setup of a PC based duplicator has been simplified greatly since the first models appeared years ago.
+Integrated motherboards and operating systems mean that only a few connections are necessary, such as the power, keyboard, video, and mouse components.
+With a built in PC, you can run duplication and/or print jobs on the machine without tying up your regular computer, saving you time and hassle.
+This also affords the user the convenience to design discs at the same machine where they will be printed without needing to transfer work files from one place to another.